vanetix/grunt-templates-hogan/Readme.md

     }
 ```

-## Contributing
-In lieu of a formal styleguide, take care to maintain the existing coding style.
-Add unit tests for any new or changed functionality.
-Lint and test your code using [grunt][grunt].

 ## Release History
+- 0.1.0 - Updated for grunt release 0.4
-#### 0.0.2 - No longer have to initialize a new Hogan.Template for every template you want to use.
+- 0.0.2 - No longer have to initialize a new Hogan.Template for every template you want to use.
-#### 0.0.1 - Initial release
+- 0.0.1 - Initial release

 ## License
 Copyright (c) 2012 Matt McFarland